Why Requirements Documents Matter

 7. Functional Requirements

-Each functional requirement includes:
+Each functional requirement includes:- Unique identifier

 - Detailed description